Posts tagged Improv Art

 I am also just so inspired by how much my current work is touching people and getting them excited about art.
 There’s something about it that makes me feel more connected to who I am, what I love and the people around me, like its something/someone we all share love for, and have amazing memories of.
 We all know the story.
 It’s such a cool feeling.”

-You can see more of Lara’s work at Fan Expo, Table A236, August 28 – 31 at the Metro Convention Centre.
-Or visit her website at larajohnsonart.com and “Like” her facebook page to stay updated on new works.
-There are prints available, and Lara also does commissions.
+You can see more of Lara’s work at Fan Expo, Table A236, August 28 – 31 at the Metro Convention Centre, or visit her website at larajohnsonart.com to stay updated on new works.
+There are prints available.
+Lara also does commissions.

 Lara has been improvising for six years, studying at Second City and Bad Dog Toronto, UCBT New York, Artistic New Directions, The Stella Adler Studio, as well as Annoyance and iO in Chicago, and The School with Paola Coletto and Jet Eveelth and The Black Box Theatre.